blacklightpy/vaultofknowledge/How I revived Sela.md

 ## Hard way: With API Keys

 If you are sending a POST request from outside the browser, you'll need to get an authorization key.
-For this, you'll need to set up a client application, and authorize it to access your blog with OAuth 2.0, and use the auth token to send the POST request.
+For this, you'll need to set up a client application, and authorize it to access your blog with OAuth 2.0.
+It will give you a time limited code, which you have to use along with your client secrets to get a full auth token, you have to use that to send the POST request.

 - The REST API Getting started guide is here: https://developer.wordpress.com/docs/api/getting-started/
 - The interface for creating the client secrets is here: https://developer.wordpress.com/apps/